Review at a Glance

 The PID Mod Question

-Let's talk about the rancilio silvia pid mod because it's the single most discussed modification in home espresso.
-After two months of stock use, I installed an Auber PID kit ($169 from Auber Instruments).
-Installation took me 90 minutes with a soldering iron and patience.
+Let's talk about the rancilio silvia pid mod, because it's the single most discussed modification in home espresso.
+The common route is an Auber PID kit ($169 from Auber Instruments), which requires a soldering iron to install.
+If you're weighing it, look at recent owner writeups for installation steps and results.

 Post-PID, temperature stability dropped to within 1F of my setpoint.
 Shot-to-shot consistency improved dramatically.
 If you're buying a Silvia, factor in the PID as a near-mandatory upgrade.
 It transforms the machine from finicky to genuinely excellent.